cyber-rhythms/cmu-10-708-probabilistic-graphical-models-spring-2019/completed-assignments/hw-2-my-sols/q4-mcmc/readme.md

 2. Execute the script by opening a terminal with Python installed and running `python metropolis.py`

-3. The script will create a new directory `/results` in your current working directory (where you have saved the files specified in step 1.).
-It will then save a total of 12 `.npz` files using the
+3. Executing the script `metropolis.py` will create a new directory `/results` in your current working directory (where you have saved the files specified in step 1.).
+Running this script will generate:
+  * `metropolis-log.txt` - a log file containing the `stdout` of the script `metropolis.py`.

+  * 12 .`npz` files -

+  * 12 `.png` traceplots corresponding to each setting of the MCMC parameters.

+  *

+4. After the script `metropolis.py` has completed, open the Jupyter notebook `MCMC analysis.ipynb` and run each of the code cells to generate

 ### Plots.